soccer-ctrl/Dune/README.md

 To start, main creates a Renderer, a Controller, and a Game object.
 The Game object stores a Snadworm and Player oject as part of the state.
 The game loop is   started by main calling Game::Run to start the game loop.

 To begin the game, main creates a Controller, a Game, and a Renderer object.
-Game stores a Snake object as part of the state. main calls Game::Run to start the game loop.
+Game stores SandWorm and Player objects as part of the state.
+Game also defines positions on the game grid that are defined as rocks.
+The Player may cross these, but the sandWorm may not. main calls Game::Run to start the game loop.

+main.cpp

+This is the entry point for the program.
+The main function sets the window size, and the frames per second.
+Main also creates Renderer, Controller and Game objects and calls the Game::Run method to start the game loop.

+sandworm.h and sandWorm.cpp

+These files define the sandWorm class which contains attributes to keep track of the sandWorm speed and location.
+Just as in the CppND-Capstone-Snake-Game project, there are methods to update the sandWorm state, which are called from the Game::Update method.
+The sandWorm head and body are treated separately; the head is stored using float coordinates, and the body is stored using a vector of int cell coordinates.
+The snadWorm::UpdateHead method updates the head location using the sandWorm's speed.
+If the head has passed into a new cell, then the body is updated with sandWorm::UpdateBody.